opensafely/documentation/Onboarding.md

 ### Desirable
 * **Python**
 The code to generate each study-specific dataset is written in Python.
-We provide easy-to-use Python functions to define your study population and study variables that are designed to be used and understood by anybody with some programming experience.
+We provide easy-to-use Python functions to define your study population and study variables that are designed to be used and understood by anybody familiar with health research.
 However, some knowledge of Python may still be beneficial to create or modify existing functions.
 * **Docker**
 We use Docker containers so that you don't need to install Python on your local machine or worry about version dependencies.